storj/docs/app/dcs/third-party-tools/veeam/page.md

 1. In the **Description** field, enter an optional description.

-1. To limit the maximum number of tasks that can be processed at once, select the **Limit concurrent tasks to N** check box.
+1. To change the maximum number of tasks that can be processed at once, select the **Limit concurrent tasks to N** check box.
+{% callout type="info"  %}
+In rare cases, there may be a benefit to creating a **S3ConcurrentTaskLimit** (DWORD) registry value under the `HKLM\SOFTWARE\Veeam\Veeam Backup and Replication` key on the backup server.
+This changes the maximum number of TCP connections used by Veeam tasks to upload data to any S3 compatible storage.
+The default value is 64.
+{% /callout %}

     ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/XLfq1ljqWaRGqlyKujk7K_s3repository.png)